k-vyn/framer-ios-kit/README.md

 ### .Text

-## Autolayout
+## Dynamic layout
-Autolayout is the backbone of iOS.
-It enables layouts to mold to devices.
-To allow this functionality, it replaces the pixel level syntax that the web is built on.
-Autolayout for FramerJS takes a shift in how we layout screens.
-We define constraints and setup relationships in points instead of relying on dependent positioning like x and y.
+Dynamic layout was built to bring in the logic of Auto layout into Framer.
+Auto layout is the backbone of iOS.
+It enables layouts to be constants and molded to each device.
+To allow this functionality, it replaces the pixel level syntax/handlers like x & y and leverages margins & centers.
+Autolayout for FramerJS takes a philosophical shift in how we layout screens.

+If you’re new to Auto Layout, any documentation that exists on the web should help you use this feature, and hopefully by using  Dynamic layout, you’ll also learn Auto Layout.

+### Dynamic layout vs. Auto layout
+There are a few major differences between layout engines.
+The biggest being that Auto layout, while able to be written in code, is primarily a GUI in Xcode.
+Dynamic layout had to be completely code, so I took some liberties in how we define

 ### Positioning